Herman Wedemeyer

 Herman John Wedemeyer (May 20, 1924 – January 25, 1999) was an American actor, football player, and politician.

 He is best known for portraying Sergeant/Detective "Duke" Lukela on the crime drama Hawaii Five-O (1972–1980).
 He also appeared on the first episode of Hawaii Five-O as Lt.
 Balta of Honolulu Police Department.

 Sports career

 Wedemeyer attended St. Louis School in Honolulu and was a standout in both football and baseball.
-Wedemeyer, a halfback, played college football for the St. Mary's College Galloping Gaels in Moraga, CA. In 1945, he finished fourth in the Heisman Trophy voting, and he was inducted into the College Football Hall of Fame in 1979.
+Wedemeyer, a halfback, played college football for the St. Mary's College Galloping Gaels in Moraga, California.
+In 1945, he finished fourth in the Heisman Trophy voting, and he was inducted into the College Football Hall of Fame in 1979.

 Wedemeyer was Hawai'i's first consensus All-American football player.
-He bore the colorful nicknames 'Squirmin' Herman,' 'The Flyin' Hawaiian,' 'The Hawaiian Centipede,' and 'The Hula-Hipped Hawaiian.'
+He bore the colorful nicknames "Squirmin' Herman", "The Flyin' Hawaiian", "The Hawaiian Centipede", and "The Hula-Hipped Hawaiian".

 Wedemeyer was a first-round draft choice of the Los Angeles Dons of the All-America Football Conference in 1948.

 Despite leading the AAFC in punt return yardage that year, he was waived by the Dons.
 He was then signed by the AAFC Baltimore Colts, with whom he played in 1949 before retiring from professional sports for good.